VarelaBioinfo/VarelaBioinfo.github.io/about.md

 ### My tools

 To generate meaningful insights from complex datasets I utilize <u>Python for data exploration, visualization and preparatio</u> using libraries such as pandas, NumPy, Pyplot, Plotly, seaborn, and Biopython.
-Additionally, my knowledge of <span stylye="color:#fcb35a ;">R for data exploration, visualization, statistical analysis, and modeling</span> , including the use of tidyverse, ggplot, base R, Bioconductor, and Rmarkdown, allows me to perform comprehensive analyses of genomic and health data.
+Additionally, my knowledge of <span stylye="color: #fcb35a;">R for data exploration, visualization, statistical analysis, and modeling</span> , including the use of tidyverse, ggplot, base R, Bioconductor, and Rmarkdown, allows me to perform comprehensive analyses of genomic and health data.

 I also specialize in machine learning techniques, utilizing scikit-learn for feature selection, classification, clustering, and handling unbalanced data, as well as deep learning frameworks such as Pytorch-lightning, Mindspore, Transformers, and WandB which enable me to create my predictive analysis.